-FY 2023 Annual Budget: \$810,952
+FY 2024 Annual Budget: \$1,495,127.00

-General Revenue 31.2% \$252,704
+General Revenue 46% \$681,162.00

-Special Revenue 68.8% \$558,248
+Special Revenue 54% \$813,965.00

 The General Revenue appropriation comes in two allotments from the Legislature.
 Each is dedicated to particularized uses.
-The first is the Forensic Evaluation Fund and the second is used specifically for grant matching although both funds entitle West Virginia to draw down federal dollars either directly to the Institute or, in the case of the Forensic Evaluation Fund, allows multiple entities to draw down funds.
-The Forensic Evaluation Fund may be viewed as earnest money, if you will, that the Justice Department requires as a condition precedent to the receipt of Violence Against Women grant funding.
-Special Revenue comes from grant funding or premiums paid to the Institute by the counties which are set by code.
+The first (and where the bulk of the General Revenue Funds are found) is the Forensic Evaluation Fund and the second is used specifically for grant matching although both funds entitle West Virginia to draw down federal dollars either directly to the Institute or, in the case of the Forensic Evaluation Fund, allows multiple entities to draw down funds.
+The Forensic Evaluation Fund may be viewed as earnest money, if you will, that the Justice Department requires as a condition precedent to the eligibility for various agencies and organizations throughout West Virginia to receive Violence Against Women grant funding.
+Special Revenue comes from grant funding or premiums paid to the Institute by the counties the rates for which are set by code.

-The Institute Core Operations (largely county premium or grant funded) provide special prosecuting attorneys; training for prosecutors, law enforcement and other agencies; legal research, technical assistance, and technical and professional publications and manuals to prosecutors; and identification of experts and other resources for use by prosecutors.
+The Institute Core Operations (special revenue - largely county premium or grant funded) provide special prosecuting attorneys; training for prosecutors, law enforcement and other agencies; legal research, technical assistance, and technical and professional publications and manuals to prosecutors; and identification of experts and other resources for use by prosecutors.
 The Institute provides updates on legislation, court cases, court rules, policies and procedures and new practices.
 Grant funded programs include:

-- Violence Against Women Resource Prosecutor program, which works to provide support and training for prosecutors and law enforcement and, to some extent, the public on topics related to best practices in sexual assault and domestic violence cases - Finding Words/Child First (Forensic Interviewing of Children Program) - WV Traffic Safety Resource Prosecutor program, which provides support and training for prosecutors and law enforcement and, to some extent, the public on topics related to best practices related to traffic safety.
+- Violence Against Women Resource Prosecutor program, which works to provide support and training for prosecutors and law enforcement and, to some extent, the public on topics related to best practices in sexual assault and domestic violence cases - Finding Words/Child First (Forensic Interviewing of Children Program)